Conservative Media Smokes a Crack Pipe

 It’s here where we pivot back to the Joe Rogan controversy from last week.
 I swear this has a point, but after all the backlash against Rogan for his misinformation about COVID,2 he released an apology video, that was actually kind of good:

 In this Instagram video, Rogan “apologizes” for failing to properly vet guests like Robert Malone and Peter McCullough, and talks about changes he will make to his booking policy.
 It’s not a bad apology (or even one at all, really), but Rogan still makes a few crucial mistakes.
-Leaving aside obvious things like Robert Malone did not invent mRNA and that McCullough is some highly respected expert on vaccines (he’s a cardiologist who has been chastised by the University he’s affiliated with), Rogan makes a few claims:
+Leaving aside obvious things like Robert Malone did not invent mRNA and that McCullough isn’t some highly respected expert on vaccines (he’s a cardiologist who has been chastised by the University he’s affiliated with), Rogan makes a few claims:

-The problem I have with term misinformation, especially today, is that many of the things that we thought of as misinformation just a short while ago are not accepted as fact.
+The problem I have with the term misinformation, especially today, is that many of the things that we thought of as misinformation just a short while ago are now accepted as fact.
 Like, for instance: Eight months ago if you said, ‘If you get vaccinated you can still catch COVID and you can still spread COVID,’ you would be removed from social media.
 They would ban you from certain platforms.
 Now, that’s accepted as fact.
 If you said, ‘I don’t think cloth masks work,’ you would be banned from social media.
 Now, it’s openly and repeatedly stated on CNN.
 If you said, ‘I think it’s possible that COVID-19 came from a lab, you’d be banned from many social media platforms.
 Now that’s on the cover of Newsweek.3

 This is directly related to what I am talking about in this piece: Because it doesn’t seem like Rogan reads anything that contradicts his beliefs, he seems to think that the media reported all of these things (or that social media would ban you for saying them), in the same way that a Fox News viewer will believe that the Biden Administration paid for crack pipes.